MDXDave/socket-server-status/README.md

 Open ``config.json`` and change *redirect_uri* to your domain (this redirect is used when someone access the node.js server directly), you can also change *port* to a port you would like to use.

+To enable ssl just change ssl *enabled* to *true* and specify the path to your keyfile and certfile.

 Start server with

 ``node status.js``